cosmos/developer-portal/ida-customizations/ida-course/exercise-week4.md

 <!--
 **Coding Exercise 3** is now accessible in your personal repo.
 Click [here](https://git.academy.b9lab.com/ida-p5-final-exam/student-projects) to go to the Academy Gitlab server and open your project's merge requests page.

-To complete this exercise, in effect you need to create a new stored type with Ignite CLI.
+To complete this exercise, in effect, you need to create a new stored type with Ignite CLI.
 An experienced developer can tackle it in 2 hours.

 <HighlightBox type="note">